CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

 ---
-title: "How we built ddot.info"
+title: "A better way to catch your bus: how we built ddot.info"
 date: "2018-07-12"
 tags: ["web-app", "gtfs", "onebusaway", "buses"]
 ---

 Earlier this month, a bus schedule tool we built in partnership with Detroit's Department of Transportation (DDOT) was [announced on social media](https://www.facebook.com/RideDDOT/videos/vb.419710504742021/1841950199184704/?type=3&theater).
 We designed this tool to help bus riders find schedules and realtime arrival predictions for all DDOT routes and bus stops.
 You can check it out at [ddot.info](https://ddot.info/).